democraftmc/cubed-doc/ressources/lobby.md

 # 🏙 How the Lobby work

 ## 📱The DEMOPHONE
 This is the master tool of every DEMOCRAFT player.
-With this little guy, you can travel across the server, create groups, have cool cosmetics, and more informations about the server
+With this little guy, you can travel across the server, create groups, have cool cosmetics, and know more informations about the server

 {% hint style="info" %}
 **The DEMOPHONE was so cool...**

 ...That we decided to recode it !
-Pur next DEMOPHONE will be aviable on **any** server, <mark style="color: red;">included the planets</mark>, and will allow you to do even better stuff!
+Our next DEMOPHONE will be aviable on **any** server, <mark style="color: red;">included the planets</mark>, and will allow you to do even better stuff!
 See the devlog channel on our discors for some spoils!
 {% endhint %}

 ## 👨 The NPC's